Anu13131/Credit_card_fraud_detection/README.md

 ### Deployment
-In order to deploy the fraud detection model, I have used streamlit.
+In order to deploy the fraud detection model, we have used streamlit.

 Here is the link to the web application: https://chandrima1-credit-card-fraud-detection-model-app-rjtw3p.streamlit.app/